-15 Harry Potter Costume Ideas That Are Quirky And Halloween-Ready
+15 Unique And Quirky Harry Potter Costume Ideas

 One of the best parts of the Harry Potter book launches and move premieres was dressing up in Harry Potter costumes, because, let’s be real here: Who didn’t want to be a student at Hogwarts?
 The crimper I bought in middle school came in handy for years later for my many Hermione Granger outfits, and I made sure to purchase plenty of extra Gryffindor scarves to make sure all of my friends were decked out in their school gear.

 So what’s a Harry Potter fan to do now that the premieres have ended?
 Sure, we still have Fantastic Beasts to look forward to, but since Newt will be gallivanting around New York City instead of Hogwarts, the costume choices will probably be very different.

 BUT NEVER FEAR.
 There is a day each year when HP fans can dust off their robes, grab the wands they bought at Harry Potter World, and emulate their favorite characters once again.
 Yep, that’s right: I'm talking about Halloween.

 If you’re always scrambling to find a costume, never fear: you have seven books of characters just waiting to be chosen.
 And even if you’ve already worn out your Hermione Granger ensemble (is that even possible?), you still have so many options.
 From the obscure to the downright quirky, these HP-themed Halloween ideas will satisfy every fan’s need to constantly dress like you’re about to board the Hogwarts Express.